youha-info/next-batch-router/README.md

     3. When multiple `push` calls have `hash` parameter, the last one is applied.
     4. There is a bug which removing all query parameter doesn't work if there is hash in the URL.
 Such as this: `batchRouter.push({ query: ()=>({}), hash:"hash" })`

-`as`: { query?: SetQueryAction, hash?: string | null }
+`as`?: { query?: SetQueryAction, hash?: string | null }

--   Similar to `url`.
+-   Optional.
+How the brower URL bar will look like.
+Can be used to set param in router.query but hide it from the URL.
+Check [next/router documentation](https://nextjs.org/docs/api-reference/next/router#routerpush) for more detail.
+Similar to `url`.

-`options`: { scroll, shallow, locale?: string }
+`options`?: { scroll?: boolean, shallow?: boolean, locale?: string }

 -   `scroll`: Scroll to the top of the page after navigation.
 Defaults to `true`.
 When multiple `push`, `replace` calls are merged, all must have `scroll: false` to not scroll after navigation.
 -   `shallow`: Update the path of the current page without rerunning `getStaticProps`, `getServerSideProps` or `getInitialProps`.
 Defaults to false.
 When merged, all must have `shallow: true` to not do shallow routing.
 -   `locale`: Indicates locale of the new page.
 When merged, last one will be applied.

 ## Limitations